JohnPBarrett/news_site_api/README.md

     npm run dev

 This will populate the nc_news database and run the app.
-By default, this app runs on port 9090 but can. be changed in `listen.js`
+By default, this app runs on port 9090 but can be changed in `listen.js`

 ## Run the tests

 To run the tests you will need to create a `.env.test` file in the root directory of project.

 You then need to have the following line within the file: **PGDATABASE=nc_news_test**.
-Then you just need to run the following command:
+Afterwards, you need to run the following command:

     npm run test

-This populate the test database before each test
+This will populate the test database before each test